 “I'll do it again, but it'll be in a different parish, it'll be fine,” he giggles.

-His history of iconoclastic takedowns of Australia’s powerful and wealthy elite to one side, I ask about his early days with the Chaser’s War On Everything, where instead of politicians, powerbrokers and pompous policymakers, he took aim at the overly earnest and terrifyingly uneducated American public.
-Although he says good comedy isn’t about punching down, as an Australian, there was always something satisfying about watching from the other side of the world as these Yanks were mercilessly mocked for our viewing pleasure.
-It seemed to reaffirm everything we had always suspected about the proud citizens of the United States: egotistical, proud and self-centred – ripe to be taken down a few pegs by good old Aussie humour.
+His history of iconoclastic takedowns to one side, I ask about his early days with the Chaser’s War On Everything, where instead of politicians, powerbrokers and pompous policymakers, he took aim at the overly earnest and terrifyingly uneducated American public.
+Although he says good comedy isn’t about punching down, as an Australian, there was always something satisfying about watching him mercilessly mocked these Yanks for our viewing pleasure.
+It seemed to reaffirm everything we had always suspected about the people of the United States: egotistical, proud and self-centred – ripe to be taken down a few pegs by good old Aussie humour.

 “Most politicians in Australia are profoundly mediocre people.”

 But were they really as stupid as he made them out to be?
-Could they honestly be fooled so easily by a basic map of the world with the names of the countries re-arranged so that the Australian mainland became North Korea and Tasmania, South Korea?
+Could they honestly be fooled so easily by rearranging a map of the world so that the Australian mainland became North Korea and Tasmania, South Korea?
 The short answer: Yes.
 Hilariously, yes.